 To help track how much an average home might cost you across Scotland either in rent or purchase price, we’ve put together a price tracker to take some of the stress off.

-The average price of a property in Scotland can differ depending on the area you’re looking at.
+House hunting can be daunting, and the price of a property can differ depending on the area you’re looking at.

-Our interactive charts and maps will be updated when new data becomes available.
+Our interactive charts will be updated regularly when new data becomes available.

-What are the average house prices in Scotland?
+What are the average house prices in the north and north-east?

 Keeping on top of house prices can be difficult, as prices are so variable.